eljost/pysisyphus/docs/es_optimization.rst

 **Please consider reading the relevant sections (2 and 3; 4 discusses examples) of the** `pysisyphus paper <https://onlinelibrary.wiley.com/doi/full/10.1002/qua.26390>`_.
+Additionally the user should think about the relevance between equilibrium/non-equilibrium solvation when calculating ES-gradients with implicit solvation.
+Serveral programs, e.g., Gaussian use equilibrium solvation when doing ES-optimization.
+It is in the responsibility of the user to add the relevant keywords when using pysisyphus, e.g., :code:`EqSolv` for Gaussian.

 A bare-bone input for the S\ :sub:`1` optimization of the 1H-amino-keto tautomer of cytosin at the TD-DFT/PBE0/def2-SVP level of theory using ORCA is